Food & Health Safety

 The Food Safety & Hygiene Training Course Level 2

-This one day food and safety level two course is a requirement for all food handlers, who are planning on working as
+This one day food and safety level two course is a requirement for all food handlers, who are planning on working as interior crew on Super Yachts.
+This includes the positions of stewardesses / stewards, chefs and all catering staff and the course is designed to provide individuals with the knowledge of how to safely and hygienically store, handle, cook and serve meals on-board.

 Under the British Maritime Labour Convention (MLC 2006), all Ships Cooks, catering staff, and others processing food in the galley are required to be suitably qualified in Food Hygiene or Food Safety in Catering.